wp-plugins/change-case-for-tinymce/readme.txt

 = Q. Where can the plugin be used? =
 The plugin can be used in the WordPress Visual Editor

+= Q. Can i turn off some of the buttons? =
+Yes, there is a plugin options page that allows you to choose which buttons to display in the Visual Editor.

 == Change Log ==
 = 1.0 =
 Initial Release